Raunaq98/Decision-Trees/README.md

 # Bagging

 The drawback of decision trees is that they dont tend to have the best prediction accuracy due to **high variance**.
 **Bagging** is a general-purpose procedure for reducing the variance of a statistical learning method.

+Here idea is to create several subsets of data from training sample chosen randomly with replacement.
+Now, each collection of subset data is used to train their decision trees.
+As a result, we end up with an ensemble of different models.
+Average of all the predictions from different trees are used which is more robust than a single decision tree.

+# Random Forests

 Building upon bagging , we use **random forests**.
 These are an ensemble of decision trees sampled from the training set with replacement.
 Each time a tree is being sampled, a **random "m" features** are selected from the **total of "p" features**.